The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 • No tablet included

-The more modest pricing of the Sport, compared to the other bikes in the echelon stable, means you will have to put the bike together yourself and also have access to a tablet, as the bike doesn’t have a built-in screen.
+The more modest pricing of the Eachelon sport, compared to other bikes in the Echelon stable, means you will have to put the bike together yourself and also have access to a tablet, as the bike doesn’t have a built-in screen.

-Assembly was problem-free and there’s good adjustability, comfort and stability, which all add to the bike’s appeal.
-The magnetic flywheel is quiet and smooth and offers up 32 levels of resistance, so the bike can support long-term fitness goals (all controlled via an easy access knob) which allows you to change resistance quickly without interrupting your pedalling cadence, which is essential if you’re taking part in an instructor led class.
+Assembly was problem-free, and the bike boasts good adjustability, comfort and stability, which all add to its appeal.
+The magnetic flywheel is quiet and smooth too, offering 32 levels of resistance all controlled via an easy access knob, which allows you to change resistance quickly without interrupting your pedalling cadence – essential if you’re taking part in an instructor-led class.

-On-demand content was plentiful, whether that’s instructor classes or a wide variety of scenic rides, so your training is in no danger of going stale.
+I really enjoyed Echelon’s live fitness classes, complete with engaging UK instructors, which are available through three different plans, starting at £14.
+On-demand content was plentiful, whether that’s instructor-led classes, a wide variety of scenic rides or off-bike workouts, so your training is in no danger of going stale.

 Back to top